greenido/NiceViews/README.md

 Nice Views IL
 =============

-Nice ViewsIL is a mobile web app that is built around instagram API.
+Nice ViewsIL is a mobile web app that is built around Instagram API.
-It's a mobile first web app that should bring you interesting photos the you didn't follow on your private account.
+It's a mobile first web app that bring you *interesting* photos the you didn't follow on your private account.

 * Live version: http://NiceViews-il.appspot.com/